 Episode 88: Claudius Ptolemy and the Tetrabiblos

 Claudius Ptolemy (c.
 90 to c.
 168 CE) was an Alexandrian astronomer/astrologer and geographer whose work – for whatever reason – became the standard textbooks on matters astral and geographic throughout the west until the modern period.
-We pretty much ignore his geography, and don’t even pay that much attention to his great summing-up of Hellenistic astronomical science, the Almagest, concentrating instead on his equally-authoritative astrological work, the Tetrabiblos.
+In this episode we pretty much ignore his geography, and don’t even pay that much attention to his great summing-up of Hellenistic astronomical science, the Almagest, concentrating instead on his equally-authoritative astrological work, the Tetrabiblos.

 The theory of astral causation outlined in the Tetrabiblos was not the only theoretical framework available to ancient astrologers – indeed, it may have been a minority opinion – but it became the one that stuck, informing thought on how the stars shape life and events here on earth for more than a millennium.
 In this episode we introduce some of its overarching themes, the cosmos it envisages, and discuss in a general way the significance of all this for western esotericism.